CS

 Servicing costs are virtually identical.
 Both brands offer capped-price servicing programmes with annual or 15,000km intervals.
 Each service runs approximately $200-280 depending on the specific items required.
 Over five years, expect to spend roughly $2,400 on scheduled servicing for either car.

 Both run on standard 91-octane unleaded.
-Both are simple front-wheel-drive hatchbacks with proven, naturally aspirated engines and traditional automatic transmissions.
-Long-term reliability should be excellent for both.
-There are no complex turbo systems, dual-clutch gearboxes, or hybrid components to worry about.
-These are mechanically straightforward cars.
+Both are front-wheel-drive sedans with proven, naturally aspirated engines and no turbocharger, dual-clutch gearbox or hybrid system to worry about.
+The one drivetrain difference to be aware of is the i30's CVT against the Mazda3's conventional automatic.
+These are mechanically straightforward cars either way.

 Parts availability is excellent for both.
 Hyundai and Mazda both have extensive dealer and service networks across Australia, including regional areas.
 You will not struggle to find a workshop regardless of where you live.